 2015 | Parks Canada wanted to return to the Erebus site as soon as possible – before the following summer – so they drilled a hole so the divers could access the wreck in April 2015 before the ice had fully melted.
 Throughout the season, archaeologists brought up artefacts from the upper deck and part of the lower, including guns, part of the wheel, fittings from the ship, dinner plates, clothing, and personal items.
 The search for the Terror continued without success.

 2016 | The HMS Terror was found lying on the seabed under 48 metres of water in Terror Bay, far from the planned search area.
 The discovery was made when the Arctic Research Foundation’s ship made a detour to Terror Bay to follow up on a recollection made by one of the crew.

 The marine archaeologist and conservation groups now have three major shipwrecks (including HMS Investigator) to investigate.
 This would be a challenge anywhere in the world, but will be especially difficult in the Arctic.
 The Canadian Government is establishing a research and conservation facility in collaboration with Inuit of Kitikmeot Region at a small town on King William Island.

 The Background information was provided by our curators, Claire Warrior and Jeremy Mitchell.
 Sir John Franklin’s Erebus and Terror Expedition: Lost and Found by Gillian Hutchinson informed the timeline of the ships’ discovery.

 Four new galleries

-See the world in a new light this September with the opening of four new galleries in the National Maritime Museum.
-Polar Worlds, Pacific Encounters, Tudor and Stuart Seafarers and Sea Things will tell the epic true stories of pioneering global explorers and their encounters with people, places and environments across the world’s oceans.
+Visit our four new galleries in the National Maritime Museum and see the world in a new light.
+Polar Worlds, Pacific Encounters, Tudor and Stuart Seafarares and Sea Things will tell you the epic true stories of pioneering global explorers and their encounters with people, places and environments across the world's oceans.